 This past summer as people began to find out that the CU rec center had decided to eliminate saunas as part of its expansion and renovation, the rec center said that saunas use a great deal of energy.
 This is simply false.
 When used during cooler weather when the rec center needs to be heated anyway, all the energy used to heat the sauna ends up heating the rec center.
 No heat is wasted.
 The heat that escapes from the sauna simply reduces the heat the rec center heating system needs to provide.
 Additionally saunas are a much more efficient way for people to warm up on cold day.
 The alternative, a long, hot shower, is wasteful because cold water first has to be heated up and then most of the energy ends up literally going down the drain.
-So running a sauna during cooler weather when it was heavily used is actually a wise energy decision.
-And when the weather turns warmer, the sauna could simply be shut off (so it doesn't load the building's cooling system).

 The new rec center will have an outdoor, buffalo-shaped, heated pool open from April to October.
 An outdoor pool is very nice but not energy-efficient, although it certainly helps to run it seasonally.
 Unfortunately, that season is when most students are gone.
 If the pool used solar-heated water it would be very sustainable.
 However it does not.
 It does however use "waste" heat from chilling the ice rink -- which sounds very environmentally friendly, except that running an ice rink in the summer is not good environmentally.